Union (American Civil War): Union states

 †Had two state governments, one Unionist one Confederate, both claiming to be the legitimate government of their state.
-Kentucky's and Missouri's Confederate governments never had significant control.
+Kentucky's and Missouri's Confederate governments never had significant control after 1862, though the Confederacy controlled more than half of Kentucky and the southern part of Missouri early in the war.

 West Virginia separated from Virginia and became part of the Union during the war, on June 20, 1863.
 Nevada also joined the Union during the war, becoming a state on October 31, 1864.

 Union territories

 The Union-controlled territories in April 1861 were: